aws-samples/sagemaker-workshop/content/security_for_users/environment/deploy.md

 1. Click `Next` without checking any Notifications.
 1. On the Review page click `Launch`.

-:40 The project will require approximately 5 minutes to launch.

     {{% /expand %}}

 {{% notice info %}}